mrprofessor/rudra.dev/content/uses/_index.md

 ## Hardware {#hardware}

-**Primary computer**: I work on an M1 MacBook Pro (2020 model), provided by the company I work for.
-It serves as my main development machine.
+**Primary computer**: I work on a 16" M2 MacBook Max (2023 model), provided by the company I work for.
+It is a complete beast, I usually run multiple VMs and K3s clusters simultaneously, and it handles those like a breeze.

 **Personal Computer**: I have a desktop computer with a Ryzen 5600x processor and Nvidia 3070 graphics card.
 It's mainly used for gaming and productivity.